Episode #110 Worrying Solves Nothing

 - In order to stop the cycle of worry, we must intentionally press the pause button.

-- We always have the power to think about what we are thinking about.
+- We always have the power the think about what we are thinking about.

-- Reflecting on spiritual truths may not make our lives easier, but it will make our lives more peaceful.
+- Spiritual practices may not make life easier, but they do make life more peaceful.

-- Read or recite a list of five centering realities at the start of each day.
+- Read or recite a list of five centering realities at the beginning and end of each day.

 In This Episode